QuantEcon/lecture-source-py/source/rst/chang_credible.rst

 * Here there is no time :math:`0` Ramsey planner

-* Instead, there is a sequence of governments, one for each :math:`t`, that choose time :math:`t` government actions after forecasting what future governments will do
+* Instead there is a sequence of governments, one for each :math:`t`, that choose time :math:`t` government actions after forecasting what future governments will do

 * Let :math:`w=\sum_{t=0}^\infty \beta^t \left[ u(c_t) + v(q_t M_t ) \right]`